lgxzqx/learngit/readme.txt

-Git is a version control system.
+Git is a version control system. baidu
 Git is free software.ffffff fa